kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Upgrade / Downgrade Strategy

-- DNS Provider: To take advantage of MCS DNS (`<svc>.<ns>.svc.clusterset.local`), the DNS provider (e.g. CoreDNS with the multicluster plugin) must be upgraded to a version that implements the MCS DNS specification.
+The MCS API is defined as a set of CRDs (`ServiceExport` and `ServiceImport`) that are installed and managed independently of core Kubernetes components.
+As such, the upgrade and downgrade strategy is the responsibility of each MCS implementation.
+The two key components of the implementations are:
-- mcs-controller: That implementor of MCS API must be deployed and configured to watch `ServiceExport` resources and create/manage derived `ServiceImport` objects and their associated `EndpointSlice` objects in each importing cluster.
+- mcs-controller component: responsible for watching `ServiceExport` resources and managing the lifecycle of `ServiceImport` objects and their associated `EndpointSlice` resources.
+- MCS DNS component: responsible for serving the `<svc>.<ns>.svc.clusterset.local` domain, conforming to the multicluster DNS specification as defined in this KEP's [specification.md](specification.md).
 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure this is in the test plan.